jongyookim/IQA_BIECON_release/README.md

 ## Prerequisites
 This code was developed and tested with Theano 0.9.

-## Generating local quality quality score maps
+## Generating local quality score maps
 Set `BASE_PATH` and `OUT_PATH` in `gen_local_metric_scores.m`, then run `gen_local_metric_scores.m` using Matlab.
 We provide a SSIM metric.

 ## Environment setting